 Should You Buy a Polaris Pool Cleaner?

-You can certainly get by cleaning your pool manually, but investing in an automatic cleaner can save you a lot of work, not to mention precious time.
+You can certainly get by cleaning your pool manually.
+But investing in an automatic or robotic cleaner can save you a lot of work, not to mention precious time.

 Most automatic cleaners will also help extend the life of your pool filter by scooping up debris before it cycles through your system.
 Plus, it’s much easier to stick to your pool maintenance schedule when you can program your pool cleaner in advance.